sellmerfud/awakening/README.md

 There are two scripts provided that will start the program.

 * `awakening` -- As bash script used on Mac and Linux
-* `awakening.cmd` -- A Windows command file for use on Windoze
+* `awakening.cmd` -- A Windows command file for use on Windows

 ## Using the program